soblemprolved/InterfaceOfOurOwn/docs/index.md

-## Was ist das?
+## What is this?

-An unofficial API for the Archive of Our Own, written in Kotlin for Kotlin/JVM and Android.
+An unofficial API for the Archive of Our Own, written in Kotlin for the JVM and Android.

 This project is not sanctioned by the Archive of Our Own, and should not be treated as such.

 ## What can it do?

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+* Retrieve works
+* Browse works by tag
+* Browse bookmarks by tag
+* Browse collections
+* Search autocomplete results
+* Login to AO3